 Python Super Function Example

-Python super function can refer the superclass implicitly.
-So, Python super () function makes our task more manageable.
+Python super function can refer to the superclass implicitly.
+So, the Python super () function makes our task more manageable.

-While referring the superclass from the base class, we don’t need to write the name of superclass explicitly.
+While referring to the superclass from the base class, we don’t need to write the name of the superclass explicitly.

 In the following sections, we will discuss the python super function.